-The car is a 2007 Ford Focus.
-The vehicle's vehicle identification number (VIN) is 1FAFP31N47_.
 Traveling on an freeway, I downshifted (mtx75, 5sp manual trans) and passed another vehicle.
 Then went to up shift and found transmission would not enter any gears.
 Shifter would move side to side, but no up and down into the gates.
 Towed to a repair shop and tore down to find cause.
 Found a roll pin had fallen out/sheared off on the gear selector assembly on the transmission.
 Research showed this is a common issue on this transmission with no fix or updated parts from manufacturer.
-This problem occurred on December 7, 2012.

 See all problems of the 2007 Ford Focus.

-The car involved was a 2007 Ford Focus.
 While driving at highway speeds, engine would rev up and not shift gears, once it did shift car lurched forward.
 Took to local mechanic who said transmission was burning out.
 Towed to local Ford dealer who confirmed.
 Ford stated there were no complaints about automatic transmission.
 Vehicle out of warranty and transmission had to be replaced for almost $3000.
 Ford payed $500.
 Car only had 27,027 miles at time of failure.
 The sudden lurch could cause an accident and/or the driver to lose control of vehicle.
 Internet search reveals multiple complaints of the same conditions of transmission failure and sudden lurching on the Focus.
 The re-manufactured transmission carries a higher mileage warranty than the original one which makes one wonder if Ford is aware of the problem and correcting it on the sly as failures occur and transmissions are replaced.
-This problem occurred on Aug.
-15, 2011.

-The vehicle involved is a 2006 Ford Focus.
 Transmission problems.
 Transmission intermittenly does not kick into gears when accelerating.
 I went to get on the high way,(speed limit 65mph), got up to 55 and the transmission just started revving as if I was locked in neutral, almost caused 2 accidents from moving traffic, as my car was driving considerably slower than the rest going the speed limit).
 Very dangerous and very scary.
 Pulled off at next exit(was considerably close).
 Car would then not go over 25 mph.
 It's like it would not switch into the next gear.
 Had to call a tow.
 Ford garage says tranny definitely has problems and needs rebuilt/replaced.
 It had happened a few times before where I would go to accelerate and would get stuck in one gear, but after a few seconds would finally kick into gear - when it did finally kick into gear, it was a strong jerk as if I punched the gas.
 After looking around online, apparently many people with the same yr make model have had this problem.
-It was Thursday, Jun.
-30, 2011 when this transmission not go into gear issue happened.

 See all problems of the 2006 Ford Focus.

-The vehicle involved was a 2005 Ford Focus.
-Crash was involved with the Ford Focus.
 I was driving without any warning a pop sound and my clutch would not go into any gears.
 I had to force it into second gear all the way home.
 Total of 3 failures approx. 1 month apart final result on my third trip for repairs ended with me unable to stop in time which caused me rear ending the back of a truck.
 I damaged the front of my car.
 After numerous attempts to repair my car both engine and body I still have no car.
 My car has 1,200 miles on it.
 2005 Ford Focus bought brand new from dealership and unable to go anywhere in it.
 I don't have the old parts.
 The lady told me that she would check into it to see if the damages would be covered by them.
 Considering the accident would not of happened in the first place if they would of fixed my car right the first time.
 Either way she called me to let me know they weren't going to cover it.
-The failure date was 07/17/2005.

 See all problems of the 2005 Ford Focus.

-The vehicle is a 2003 Ford Focus.
 With only 59,000 miles the transmission would not change gears properly.
 Ford dealer and independent mechanic said the transmission had to be rebuilt.
 Cost $950 at independent mechanic, $1800 at dealer.
-It was May 30, 2005 when this transmission not go into gear issue occurred.

-The vehicle is a 2001 Ford Focus.
-The VIN of the problem Focus is 1FTAFTP331_.
 Consumer states that the vehicle, on numerous occasion has been stuck in park position that no matter how hard the consumer trys the vehicle will not move out of gear.
 Contacted dealer.
 Nlm.
-This transmission not go into gear problem happened on 04/01/2002.

 See all problems of the 2001 Ford Focus.

-The vehicle is a 2000 Ford Focus.
 With clutch all the way in car will not go into gear, will not come out, and stalls.
 This has happend mostly at low speeds in traffic my wife and I are very weary of driving the car at all now, and we've had to wait 4 days before the dealer could give us an appointment.
 The dealer has already looked at the trans.
 But said nothing was wrong with it.
-It was July 12, 2000 when this transmission not go into gear issue occurred.

 |Problem Category||Number of Problems|